-The area of request is currently developed with an existing six-story mixed use project that includes 331 dwelling units in the residential component, and 17,745 square feet of retail and personal service uses, according to the applicant.
-There is also an existing parking lot, parking garage and amenity spaces, on property zoned Planned Development District No. 714 (approx. 3.227 acres in total size).
+The area of request is currently developed with existing residential building (apartment complex) with retail and office, existing parking lot, parking garage and amenity spaces, on property zoned Planned Development District No. 714 (approx. 3.227 acres in total size), located on the Northeast corner of West Commerce Street and Pittman Street.